miketout/VerusServicesSetup/README.md

 apt -y install libboost-all-dev libsodium-dev
 ```

 Create a new user account to run S-NOMP from.
-Switch to that user and clone S-NOMP from hellcatz repository:
+Switch to that user and clone S-NOMP from miketouts repository:

 ```
 useradd -m -d /home/s-nomp -s /bin/bash s-nomp